AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/navigation.md

 exl-id: 9c1545ce-1c6d-417f-a6f4-fe53caef3433
 ---

-# Navigating the Cloud Manger UI {#navigation}
+# Navigate the Cloud Manger UI {#navigation}

 Learn how the Cloud Manager UI is organized and how to navigate to manage your programs and environments.

-The Cloud manage UI is primarily composed of two graphical interfaces:
+The Cloud Manager UI is primarily composed of two graphical interfaces:

 * [The My Programs console](#my-programs-console) is where you can view and manage all of your programs.
 * [The Program Overview window](#program-overview) is where you can see the detail of and manage an individual program.